AA-AgentPerf Methodology

 Overview

-AA-AgentPerf is a hardware benchmark that measures how many active users an inference deployment can support under realistic agentic workloads while meeting user experience performance targets (time to first token and output speed).
+AA-AgentPerf is a hardware benchmark that measures how many active agents an inference deployment can support under realistic agentic workloads while meeting per-agent performance targets (time to first token and output speed).

-• Sustained concurrent load — simulated users maintain continuous in-flight requests, stressing KV cache reuse, speculative decoding, and scheduler behavior.
+- Sustained concurrent load — simulated agents maintain continuous in-flight requests, stressing KV cache reuse, speculative decoding, and scheduler behavior.

-Each simulated user works sequentially through agentic coding trajectories — reasoning, calling tools, and editing code — while the system scales to support increasing concurrency.
+Each simulated agent works sequentially through agentic coding trajectories — reasoning, calling tools, and editing code — while the system scales to support increasing concurrency.

 Dataset

 The AA-AgentPerf dataset contains real agentic trajectories covering several use cases, programming languages, and models.
-Trajectories were generated from public code repositories using top open-source models with reasoning enabled.
+Trajectories were generated in the OpenCode agentic harness using three top open-source models with reasoning enabled — DeepSeek V3.2, GLM 4.7, and Kimi K2.5 — prompted to resolve issues in real public code repositories.
+All trajectories include interleaved reasoning and tool calls.

-• Languages: 12+ programming languages are represented, based on the primary language of the source repository.
+- Languages: 12+ programming languages are represented, based on the primary language of the source repository.
+Python repositories are the most frequent source, followed by TypeScript and Go.

-A representative tuning subset is provided to test participants for configuration validation and performance tuning.
+A representative tuning subset — 500 unique trajectories comprising 18,997 prompts — is provided to test participants for configuration validation and performance tuning.
 The full test dataset is kept private to prevent benchmark-targeted optimizations.

 Service-Level Objectives

 Speed and latency are both calculated at a per-request level.
-Due to the large number of small-OSL requests in agentic workloads, P25 output speed is used (rather than P5), with percentiles computed over all requests sent during a phase.
+Due to the large number of small-OSL requests in agentic workloads, P25 output speed is used, with percentiles computed over all requests sent during a phase.

 Performance SLOs